westonludeke/contact_manager/README.md

 4. Navigate to `http://localhost:3000/` in your browser

 Note: You can view the API's documentation by navigating to `http://localhost:3000/doc`

+### Features

+* This Contact Manager app allows for the creation, editing, and deletion of contacts.
+* There is a search bar that allows for the user to search for a specific contact.
+You can search for a contact by any of the contact's info, such as searching for a contact by the contact's name, phone number, etc.

 ### Todos